caelanritter/Dominion/README.md

 # Dominion
-A simulator for the board game Dominion.
+A simulator for the board game Dominion written in C.